vmware-tanzu/tanzu-dev-portal/content/guides/spring/spring-build-api.md

 {"id":1,"name":"Keyboard","price":29.99,"count":76}
 ```

-So you can get the items from the inventory, what if you want to add a new item?
-You’ll need some information from the developer, such as the item name
+So you can get the items from the inventory, but what if you want to add a new item?
+You’ll need some information from the developer, such as the item name:

 ```java
 @PostMapping("/items")